Unidata/awips2/docs/index.md

 [https://www.unidata.ucar.edu/software/ldm/](https://www.unidata.ucar.edu/software/ldm/)

-The **LDM** (Local Data Manager), developed and supported by Unidata, is a suite of client and server programs designed for data distribution, and is the fundamental component comprising the Unidata Internet Data Distribution (IDD) system.
+The **LDM** (Local Data Manager), developed and supported by NSF Unidata, is a suite of client and server programs designed for data distribution, and is the fundamental component comprising the NSF Unidata Internet Data Distribution (IDD) system.
 In AWIPS, the LDM provides data feeds for grids, surface observations, upper-air profiles, satellite and radar imagery and various other meteorological datasets.
 The LDM writes data directly to file and alerts EDEX via Qpid when a file is available for processing.
 The LDM is started and stopped with the commands `edex start` and `edex stop`, which runs the commands `service edex_ldm start` and `service edex_ldm stop`

 ### edexBridge